chriswillott/jwst/README.md

     This is called after the regular jump step.
     The output file is overwritten.
     You need a working installation of WebbPSF.
-    Works for NIRISS and NIRCam.
+    Works for NIRISS, NIRCam and NIRSpec.
     Requires checkifstar.py for differentiating between saturated stars and snowballs.

 <b>Usage</b>